-On Thursday, I hosted my very first Young Adult Carer Blog Writing group call, woo!
+I hosted my very first 'Young Adult Carer Blog Writing' group call back in May 2022.

-Personally, I was really excited by the broad range of experiences of the people on the call, the suggestions of different topics to explore and the enthusiasm for this group to be a regular thing.
+Personally, I was really excited by the broad range of experiences of the people on the call.
+The suggestions of different topics to explore and the enthusiasm for this group to be a regular thing.

 Whether the blog includes a part of your story, or it captures your spin on things when talking about the tough stuff, blogs are a way for you to put ‘you’ in your writing.
-As Young Adult Carers, our experiences are a big part of our motivation for talking about key issues and so including a personal experience or flavour is really important.
+As young adult carers, our experiences are a big part of our motivation for talking about key issues and so including a personal experience or flavour is really important.

 As part of that, we talked about the importance of language and tone, to make sure that our blogs are both engaging and informative.
 It’s also about writing it in such a way that invites others to add to it or ask questions.

-As Young Adult Carers, we all have experiences of dealing with our own tough stuff and as we build resilience, we can often find humour to be empowering.
+We all have experiences of dealing with our own tough stuff and as we build resilience, we can often find humour to be empowering.
 When we talked about what we would want to see from a blog, we shared comments about it being uplifting and encompassing our sense of humour.
 This would help to talk about challenging or emotional topics in a light-hearted way that leaves people feeling positive.

-Be wacky with ideas
+5. Be wacky with ideas